List of Egyptian Gods and Goddesses

 Over the course of its history, which spanned about 3,000 years, some ancient ancient Egyptian gods faded out while the characteristics of other deities evolved in order to keep up with the changing political and social landscape.

 Other interesting facts about ancient Egyptian gods

-Centuries before the first ancient Egyptian dynasties, the religion was primarily animistic one.
-It was from this this pre-dynastic tradition that later Egyptian gods and goddesses came to be associated with animals.
+Centuries before the first ancient Egyptian dynasties, the kind of religion that the Egyptians practised was primarily animistic one.
+It was from this pre-dynastic tradition that later Egyptian gods and goddesses came to be associated with animals.
 For example, the Nile god Sobek is often depicted as a crocodile; then there is the goddess Serket, who usually appears as a scorpion.

-During the pre-dynastic periods, deities of the Nile were some of the most revered in Egypt as the Nile River was the lifeblood of the people.
-Deities such as Aunket and Osiris played immense roles in the early Egyptian pantheons.
+During the pre-dynastic period, deities of the Nile were seen as some of the most revered in Egypt as the Nile River was the lifeblood of the people.
+Deities like Aunket and Osiris played immense roles in the early Egyptian pantheons.

 It’s been estimated that ancient Egypt had more than 1,600 deities in their pantheon over the course of its history.

 Another very important point that ought to be mentioned has to do with the overlapping traits and characteristics of many Egyptian gods and goddesses.
 It was not uncommon for two deities to perform a similar role in the pantheon.
 Notable examples are the deities that were generally associated with the Eye of Ra.
 Those deities – Hathor, Sekhmet, Wadjet, and Bastet (or Bast) – were said to be closely associated with the sun god Ra.
-As such, they played quite a similar role in pantheon where they served as protective deities of other Egyptian deities as well as the Egyptian rulers.
+As such, they played quite a similar role in the pantheon, serving as protective deities of other Egyptian deities as well as the Egyptian rulers.